cyb3rmxrts/Thundercats-Project-3/README.md

 - Jira Documentation: [link]

 ## Contributors
+- Marcus Donovan
+- Keihma Moore
-- [Your Name]
+- Ethan Yerigan
 - Dave Rino
-- [Team Member 2]
+- Gavin Marts

 ## Acknowledgments
-We acknowledge the support and guidance provided by [Trainer/Mentor Name] during the development of this project.
+We acknowledge the support and guidance provided by Dave Lazaro (Almighty Dave) during the development of this project.

-## License
-This project is licensed under [License Name].
-See the LICENSE file for details.